Rest Support

 Optional comfort-focused items that may help make resting, sleeping, and recovery more manageable during treatment.

 Treatment side effects, stress, pain, temperature changes, and medication schedules can make rest difficult.
-Even small comfort changes can sometimes help you rest more effectively.
+These are optional, non-medical comfort suggestions that many people use for sleep support and easier day-to-day recovery.

 Wedge Pillow (Elevation Support)